petro-kushchak/homebridge-homepod-radio/README.md

 ## TODO list
 1. ~~Volume control (looks like not supported by Home app with iOS 15.2 )~~
 2. ~~Default volume for radio~~
+3. ~~Multiple radios support~~
+4. Set radio (track) name to homepod
-4. Resume playback on Homebridge reboot?
+5. Resume playback on Homebridge reboot
-5. Multiple radios support
 6. Radio streaming to multiple homepods
 7. Siri shortcuts (text to speech, etc)